thewtex/thesis/tcd/tcd.rst

 number is incremented every time recording is stopped or started during a session.
 Two filetypes were found to be of interest: *TX?* and *TW?* where *?* is the acquisition number per session.
-The *TX?* files are plain text files that contain system setting information and events.  |tx_content| has some example content from a *TX?* file.
-This file first starts with some parameters related to the acquisition such as the patient name and machine settings such as the pulse repetition frequency (PRF) in Hz, velocity curve sampling frequency in Hz, and the Doppler frequency.
+The *TX?* files are plain text files that contain system setting information and events.  |tx_content_start| presents some example content from a *TX?* file.
+This file first starts with some parameters related to the acquisition such as the patient name and machine settings such as the PRF in Hz, velocity curve sampling frequency in Hz, and the Doppler frequency.
 Also contained in the *TW?* are HITS are operator mark events, one per line.
-A HITS events consists of a the time the event occurred, in hundredths of seconds after the start of acquisition, the string 'HIT', the amplitude of the HITS in dB, the system clock time, and other numbers.
+A HITS event consists of the time the event occurred, in hundredths of seconds after the start of acquisition, the string 'HIT', the amplitude of the HITS in dB, the system clock time, and other numbers.
 These are algorithmically detected HITS, many of which may be